- ESTIMATED COMPLETION TIME: 20-30 minutes

 - We need a source control software to write safer code, because, with this, you can save whenever you want and rollback after making mistakes; the most popular one is Git, of which there are also guides on the Core Documentation, and you can download it from here ( https://git-scm.com/ ).

 (A source control software basically will create a “starting state” in a repository ( more on this after ) and will give you the power to commit whenever you want a new “intermediate state” of the script(s) you're writing or let you take one of these states and branch it outwards, making you modify only this branch without touching the others, thus providing a more safer coding, because you'll be able to “roll back” if you make mistakes)

 - We need a place where to store all of our work that isn't just our computer, because sometimes many person will work on the same project, or just because it's safer storing your scripts into a cloud; the solution is GitHub, where you're gonna make your own account and your own first repository ( https://github.com/ ).

-- A really useful tool that will help you understand the source control software and will make everything smoother is GitHub Desktop, which is basically a more advanced graphical UI for Git, that will help a lot, particularly in the beginning, when nothing is making sense yet: you can download it from here ( https://desktop.github.com/ ) or, if you want to search it, remember to click only on the GitHub URL, because there are ADS on the first positions.
+- Lastly a really useful tool that will help you understand the source control software and will make everything smoother is GitHub Desktop, which is basically a more advanced graphical UI for Git, that will help a lot, particularly in the beginning, when nothing is making sense yet: you can download it from here ( https://desktop.github.com/ ) or, if you want to search it, remember to click only on the GitHub URL, because there are ADS on the first positions.